-In order to be included in proxy materials for the Company's 2023 annual meeting of shareholders, shareholder proposals must be received by the Company at its offices no later than April 22, 2023.
-The Company's registered and head office is Suite 330 - 76 Richmond Street East, Toronto, Ontario, M5C 1P1.
+In order to be included in proxy materials for the Company's 2024 annual meeting of shareholders, shareholder proposals must be received by the Company at its registered office no later than February 24, 2024.
+The Company's registered office is Suite 330 - 76 Richmond Street East, Toronto, Ontario, M5C 1P1.